darshil3011/webrtc_cv/README.md

-# webrtc_cv
+# Computer vision on WebRTC live stream

-Implement computer vision AI models on WebRTC live stream using python
+This repo shows implementation of computer vision AI models on WebRTC live stream using python and JS.